 We offer courses and experiences focused on action-oriented opportunities to help graduate students understand the field of management.
 This approach gives students a strong foundational knowledge that could be applied immediately after graduation.

 Our program provides students a strong foundation in this field.
-The program teaches students about a wide variety of HR issues – selection, training, compensation, benefits, legal issues, employee relations, and safety.
+The program teaches students about a wide variety of HR issues.

 This concentration is designed to prepare candidates to assume positions as human resource practitioners in domestic and international business organizations, hospitals, nonprofits organizations, and local, state and federal government agencies.

 The Leadership major provides students with the background necessary to motivate and inspire employees to work towards a common goal, plan for the future and focus on organizational goals, evaluate and counsel individual and group performance, manage and resolve conflicts, and improve oral and written communication.
 A leadership career involves taking your organization into a better direction, or to surpass previous limits by building and working in a team to transform a group or business.

 This concentration provides a foundation in a number of areas that are crucial to a managers’ success – planning, ethical decision-making, interpersonal skills, team-building, performance development and evaluation, conflict management, motivation and leading change.